Recidivism and Peer Influence with LLM Text Embeddings in Low Security Correctional Facilities: Methodology and Theory

 where $\Sigma_{\tilde E}:=\E(\tilde{\bm e}_1\tilde{\bm e}_1')=V$ and $\Sigma_{\tilde Z\tilde K},\Sigma_{\tilde K}$, $\Sigma_{\tilde K\tilde Z}$ are defined in Lemma \ref{lem:cov-cons} in the Appendix. \end{Theorem} The proofs of all results are in the Appendix \ref{mathproofs}.
 Several additional technical lemmas are needed, which are all stated and proved in the Appendix \ref{mathproofs}.

 Note that the conditions on the graph density indicate that consistent and asymptotically normal estimation is possible even for \textit{sparse graphs}.
 Under a binary graph ($a_{ij}$s are either 1 or 0), for example, the first condition in \eqref{eqn:clt-c1} only requires $\delta_{\max}/\delta_{\min}^2=o_p(1/\sqrt{N})$.
-A sufficient condition for the second part in \eqref{eqn:clt-c2} can be
+A sufficient condition for the second part in \eqref{eqn:clt-c2} can be (since for a binary graph $\|\bm a_{i_1}\|^2=\delta_{i_1}$ for any $i_1$)

 These conditions hold under a moderate expected density of the graph.
 For example, if we let $\delta_{\min} \asymp \delta_{\max}$ and the average expected density of the graph grows as $O(\frac{1}{\sqrt{N}})$, then all conditions are satisfied.
 This is in contrast to the results in \cite{johnsson2021estimation}, which only hold if the average expected density of the graph grows as $O(1)$, making the graph unrealistically dense.